FHS-Creative-Technologies/template-latex-thesis/README.md

 only if you want to use advanced LaTeX features:

 * `main.tex`: set up document class and add any packages you may need.
 The rest should be left untouched.

+## PDF compilation

+To compile the thesis, use the following command `latexmk -pdf -shell-escape main.tex`.